kool-dev/kool/docs/1-Getting-Started/2-Starting-new-project.md

+> We use Laravel as an example, but **kool** is a **multi-stack** tool that can be used with any language and framework.
+[Check out our presets](/docs/presets/introduction) for easily creating projects using other frameworks (e.g. WordPress, Symfony, Next.js, Nuxt.js, NestJS, Adonis, Hugo, etc).

 ## Start a New Project with Docker in 3 Easy Steps

 1. Run `kool create`
 2. Update **.env.example**
-3. Run`kool run setup`
+3. Run `kool run setup`

-> Yes, using **kool** + Docker to create and work on new projects is that easy!
+> Yes, using **kool** + Docker to create, work on, and switch between projects is that easy!

 ### Requirements

 If you haven't done so already, you first need to [install Docker and the kool CLI](/docs/getting-started/installation).

 ### 1. Run `kool create`

-> We'll use Laravel as an example, but **kool** is a **multi-stack** tool that can be used with any language and framework.
-[Check out our presets](/docs/presets/introduction) for easily creating projects using other frameworks (e.g. WordPress, Symfony, Next.js, Nuxt.js, NestJS, and Adonis).

 Use the `kool create <preset> <project-name>` command to create your new project.